 Vigour: weak, compact, growth habit upright

-Blossom: Concorde is usually considered self-fertile, but in practice it performs much better if there is a compatible pollinator nearby and is best treated as being partially self-fertile.
+Blossom: self-fertile, but in practice it performs much better if there is a compatible pollinator nearby

-Fruit: big, 220 g, fruit colour normally a yellow-cream colour but it may sometimes be flushed from exposure to sunlight
+Fruits: large, 220 g, oblong bottle-shaped, fruit colour yellow-cream, but it may sometimes be flushed from exposure to sunlight

 |Details and Specifications|